openbohemians/milk/README.md

 MILK (Markup I LiKe)
 ====================

+MILK is both a markup format and a simple yet capable publishing platform.
+First it is a markup format similar to Markdown, but with many more features that are all well thought out.
+MILK is also a publishing platform in that it is designed to produce HTML, LaTeX, PDF and ePub documents with enough professionalism for use a resarch papers and book publishing.

-Makrdown is great.
+Markdown is great.
 It is concise, simple and easy to learn.
 Unfortunately it also is missing too many features.
 A few superset of Markdown have become popular, most notably GFM (GitHub FLavored Markdown) and MultiMarkdown.
-And yet there are still very obvious omissions, such as text color.

-Other formats only partially compatible with Markdown go to great lenghts to offer all the bells and whistles.
-Pandoc and ASCIIdoc stand out.
+And yet there are still very obvious omissions, such as indexing and text color.
+Other formats only partially compatible with Markdown go to great lengths to offer all the bells and whistles.
+ACIIdoc and MediaWiki in particular stand out.
 And yet, after perusing their websites, I can't help feeling like I've just been glammered by a vampire.
-They are rather overwhelmeing, ... haphazard design.
+They are rather overwhelmeing, with seemingly haphazard designs.

 ## Structure